apache/drill/contrib/format-excel/README.md

 ### Known Limitations:
 At present, Drill requires that all columns be of the same data type.
 If they are not, Drill will throw an exception upon trying to read a column of mixed data type.
-If you are trying to query data with heterogenoeus columns, it will be necessary to set `readAllColumnsAsVarChar` to `true`.
+If you are trying to query data with heterogenoeus columns, it will be necessary to set `allTextMode` to `true`.

 An additional limitation is that Drill infers the column data type from the first row of data.
 If a column is `null` in the first row, Drill will default to a datatype of
  `VARCHAR`.
 However if in fact the column is `NUMERIC` this will cause errors.